Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 Code factories grow from a belief that developers perform better when directed as much as possible.

 They might not be sweatshops but the spoon-feeding severely limits your prospects.
-First, developers are not trusted enough to change architecture so if you want current skills, you will need a side gig.
+First, developers are not trusted enough to change architecture, so you will need a side gig to even _try_ to keep current skills.

 Second, code factories limit collaboration and leadership and make achieving any position of _real_ responsibility difficult.
 (Code factory management is just baby-sitting.)

 {% include callout.html
 content="In other words, if you want to stop working in a code factory, focusing solely on your own technical excellence won’t be enough." type="warning" %}

 ## How do you know if you work in a code factory?